mailcheck/mailcheck/README.md

 </script>
 ```

 The rest works similarly.
-In fact, the Mailcheck jQuery plugin just wraps `Kicksend.mailcheck.run`.
+In fact, the Mailcheck jQuery plugin just wraps `Mailcheck.run`.

 Usage on Node.js
 ----------------